Welcome to our home!

 In contrast to the masculine feel of the bedroom, my office on the opposite side of the house is most definitely a girly space!

 As a mom of three boys, I wanted my office to be a feminine space in a sea of testosterone.
-The paint color is called Nana's Pearls and I LOVE it.
+The paint color is called Nana’s Pearls (Valspar) and I LOVE it.

 This space is so special to me.
 I am a big bird fan and I have a feeder just outside the window so I can see them feed as I work at my desk.
 The cats like to watch too, as you can see from their little hammock in the window!